sudoash/zeus/README.md

 ## Usage
 ```
 zeus - the utility wrapper for docker, docker-compose, docker-machine and docker-machine-nfs
-zeus version 0.5
+zeus version 1.0.0

 Usage: /usr/local/bin/zeus <command>

 Commands:
   init                    Initialises Zeus and creates a Zeusfile
   create                  Creates the Docker machine for the first time
   up                      Starts the Docker containers
   down                    Removes the Docker containers
   reload                  Recreates the Docker containers
+  stop                    Stops the Docker machine
+  start                   Starts the Docker machine
+  restart                 Restarts the Docker machine
   list                    Lists Docker containers
   ssh [container]         Connect via SSH to the specified container
   info                    Displays info for your Docker machine
   destroy                 Removes the Docker machine
   fix                     Attempts to fix any SSL or NFS issues
+  run <service> <command> Runs a command from within the specified container
  ```

 ## Todos